serbecker/jahresprojekt/README.md

 The aim of this project is to provide an exemplary solution on how the checkout process can be skipped using cloud-based mobile shopping and payment for stationary retailers.

 After a registration shoppers can scan the barcode of the products they add to their shopping cart with their mobile phone.
-They can finalize the purcase and leave the store after scanning the QR code at a skip-checkout counter.
+They can finalize the purchase and leave the store after scanning the QR code at a skip-checkout counter.
 All successful purchases are persisted in a database.
 The shop owner has access to this data in a dashboard and can manually intervene if a purchase has been marked for a pending bag check due to fraud detection.

 ## Built with